sj2812/LearningToRank/README.md

 3. Dummy model creation

-  One of the challenges faced while using this library was amking predictions using the trained model.
+  One of the challenges faced while using this library was making predictions using the trained model.
 The trained model which is wrapped in an estimator when used directly (estimator.predict(...)) did not work.
 So as a workaround, a dummy estimator is created and then the saved checkpoints are used to load the trained saved model.

 4. SHAP